Heidi: Plot

-Heidi's intractable homesickness leads to episodes of sleepwalking where she goes downstairs and opens the front door, which the household initially takes as the work of ghosts, and the family doctor recommends she be sent home as a matter of urgency before she becomes seriously ill.
-She returns to the mountains laden with presents for her friends and the book from Frau Sesemann, but finds one of her greatest pleasures is reading hymns to Peter's blind grandmother, who can no longer do so for herself.
+Heidi's homesickness leads to episodes of sleepwalking, which the household initially takes as the work of ghosts.
+The family doctor recommends she be sent home before she becomes seriously ill and Heidi is jubilant to learn she is being sent home to her beloved Alm.

+Heidi returns to the Alm the next day bringing presents for her friends and the book from Frau Sesemann.
+Everyone is overjoyed to have her back, most of all her grandfather and Peter's Granny, and she puts her new ability to read to work in reading hymns to Peter's blind grandmother, who can no longer do so for herself.
 Her faith in God speaks to something in the Alm-Uncle.
 One day Heidi reads to him "The Prodigal Son" from a book Frau Sesemann gave her.
 That night Alm-Uncle prays for the first time in years.
 He accompanies Heidi to church, and that winter takes accommodation in the village so that she can attend school.

 Heidi and Klara continue to keep in touch and exchange letters.
-A visit by the doctor to Heidi leads him to eagerly recommend that Klara visit Heidi, feeling assured that the mountain environment and the wholesome companionship will do her good.
+A visit by the doctor to Heidi leads him to recommend that Klara visit Heidi, believing that the mountain environment and the wholesome companionship will do her good.
 Klara makes the journey the next season and spends a wonderful summer with Heidi, becoming stronger on goat's milk and fresh mountain air.
-But Peter, who grows jealous of Heidi's and Klara's friendship, pushes her empty wheelchair down the mountain to its destruction, although he is soon wracked with guilt about what he did and ultimately confesses to it.
+Peter, jealous of Heidi's and Klara's friendship, pushes her empty wheelchair down the mountain.
+He is soon wracked with guilt about what he did and ultimately confesses to it.
 Without her wheelchair, Klara has no choice but to learn to walk; she attempts to do so and is gradually successful.
-She is not very strong, often relying on Heidi or the grandfather to stay standing and not collapse, but it marks an end to her time as a lonely, shut-in invalid.
-Her grandmother and father are amazed and overcome with joy to see Klara walking again.
+Her grandmother and father are overcome with joy to see Klara walking again.
 The Sesemann family promises to provide permanent care for Heidi, if there ever comes a time when her grandfather is no longer able to do so.